 1. Aims Error!
 Bookmark not defined.

-2. Legislation and statutory guidance 2
+2. Legislation and statutory guidance

-3. Definitions 4
+3. Definitions

-4. Duties of the Head Teacher 4
+4. Duties of the Head Teacher

-5. Providing Education 4
+5. Providing Education

 6. Considering the reinstatement of a pupil

-7. An independent review g
+7. An independent review 9

-8. Registers 11
+8. Registers

-9. Returning from a fixed-term exclusion 11
+9. Returning from a fixed-term exclusion

 10. Monitoring arrangements

+11. Links with other policies